Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 When we build OVMF image the final result is a flash image.

-Last messages in the build log provide some information about image generation:
+Last messages in the build log provide some information about the image generation process:
 ```
 $ build --platform=OvmfPkg/OvmfPkgX64.dsc --arch=X64 --buildtarget=RELEASE --tagname=GCC5